Selpercatinib (Retevmo™)

 High Blood Sugar

-This medication can cause elevated blood sugar levels in patients with and without diabetes.
+This medication can cause high blood sugar levels in patients with and without diabetes.
 Your oncology care team will monitor your blood sugar.
-If you develop increased thirst, urination or hunger, blurry vision, headaches or your breath smells like fruit, notify your healthcare team.
+If you have increased thirst, urination or hunger, blurry vision, headaches or if your breath smells like fruit, call your care team.
 Diabetics should monitor their blood sugar closely and report elevations to the healthcare team.

 Low White Blood Cell Count (Leukopenia or Neutropenia)